-oters in Washington state and Colorado have approved ballot measures legalizing recreational marijuana.
+Voters in Washington state and Colorado have approved ballot measures legalizing recreational marijuana.
 A similar initiative lost in Oregon.
 The votes made Washington and Colorado the first states to authorize pot sales to non-medicinal users, regulating it like alcohol.
 "The significance of these events cannot be understated," says Erik Altieri, a spokesman for the marijuana advocacy group NORML.
 The vote put Colorado to the left of the Netherlands on marijuana policy.
 "It's unprecedented," said Jonathan Caulkins, a Carnegie Mellon University professor.

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Why Easter is so important to Christians
+- Why America is duty bound to help Iraqi Christians

 Subscribe to the Week